Deciding to offer a clinical education placement

 - capacity to provide a suitable environment and caseload for student learning, appropriate space and enough available time.

-In this section, there is information to help you decide whether to take a student for the first time; information about the benefits and challenges of offering placements; the features of high quality placements; and the characteristics you will need to be an effective clinical educator.
+In this section, there is information to help you decide whether to take a student for the first time; information about the benefits and challenges of offering placements; the features of high quality placements; and the characteristics you will need to be an effective student supervisor.

 You will then need to decide how best to structure and prepare for the placement to ensure an effective learning experience.

-Benefits of being a clinical educator or clinical supervisor
+Benefits of being a clinical educator or student supervisor

 Professional associations require practitioners to maintain their professional competence and continue to improve and update knowledge and skills.
 They also recognise the importance of practitioners’ contributions to clinical education.
 For example, Speech Pathology Australia binds each member to “Continually update and extend our professional knowledge and skills…” (Speech Pathology Australia, 2010) and “the Association views student supervision as a professional responsibility and strongly encourages members of the profession to embrace the benefits” (Speech Pathology Australia, 2005).
 Therefore, many practitioners feel a responsibility or obligation to the profession to take on the role of clinical educator.

-However, becoming a clinical educator can also provide a number of benefits.
+However, becoming a student supervisor can also provide a number of benefits.
 You can grow and learn through the experience of having students, developing your clinical, communication, supervision and leadership skills.
-Some of the positive motivations for becoming a clinical educator include:
+Some of the positive motivations for becoming a student supervisor include:

 - continuing your learning by keeping you up to date with theories and evidence